Robert Kraft’s Girlfriend Ricki Lander Previously Called Him the ‘Great American Icon’

+In an Instagram Post From 2015, Lander Referred to Kraft as ‘the Great American Icon’ & She Hasn’t Deleted any Posts Featuring Kraft

 In one specific post from February 2015, Lander called Kraft “the great American icon.”
-The photo showed Kraft in Seattle before a game against the Seahawks.
-The photo is still live on her Instagram account.
+The photo showed Kraft looking at the football field in Seattle before a game against the Seahawks.
+The photo is still live on Lander’s Instagram account.

 “One of the most special moments I have ever captured.
 I could literally feel this man’s heart in the game and soul on the field.
 There are not words big enough to congratulate you.
 No one deserves it more than you and your team…both on and off the field.
 Every single person in your organization shares your enormous heart, kindness and strong work ethic.